 And when called on this contradiction by the WSJ interviewer, who asks “How do these people [non-equity partners] fit in?,” they demonstrate a basic misunderstanding of the role non-equity partners play, describing them as “people that are very good at some aspect of the job,” and nothing more.

 Now, is this a fatal defect in their theory?

 My take is that it doesn’t entirely knock it off the table, but it certainly is not going to dethrone the “incentives/tournament” theory any time soon in my mind.
 Yes, firms obviously know that their only assets are client relationships, and as the shockingly rapid implosion of some firms over the past decade has shown, those assets are highly portable and the firm’s hold on those assets can be fragile.
-But I think firms respond to that more by how they manage their own partnership structure than by the far blunter instrument of the up-or-out structure.
+But I think firms respond to that more by how they manage their own law firm partnership structure than by the far blunter instrument of the up-or-out structure.
 Which, we know, only holds true for 20% of the AmLaw 200 today.

 There’s no reason to delay the life you want to live.

 Find out how we can help you double your revenue in less than 18 months.
 Click here to schedule a complimentary discovery call with our team.